NeutonTinyML/hand-activity-recognition/README.rst

 - clapping
 - random (all other movements)

-The archive with the model is contained in the 'model' directory in the form of a precompiled Arduino Sketch.
+The archive with the compiled model is contained in the 'model' directory.
 It can be downloaded by any user and embedded into Arduino Nicla Sense ME board with a few clicks of a mouse using the Arduino IDE.
 The model can then be inferenced with an MCU connected on the wrist of a user.

 The data used for training the model had been collected from only 6 users (10 minutes of data for each corresponding class) and is capable to generalize on new (out of training sample) users with high accuracy.
 The model uses accelerometer/linear accelerometers data collected with a Nicla Sense ME board.